-Internships are awarded to support student research projects during the academic year or over the summer.
+Internships and research funds are awarded to support student research projects during the academic year or over the summer.

-The Joseph F. Anderson '44 Internship Fund provides for individual internship stipends to support full-time internships for students wishing to expand their educational horizons in preparation for potential careers after graduation.
-Internships need not be limited to the student's proposed or declared area(s) of concentration.
+The Joseph F. Anderson '44 Internship Fund provides for individual internship stipends to support fulltime internships for students wishing to expand their educational horizons in preparation for potential careers after graduation.
+Internships need not be limited to the student's proposed or declared area of concentration.